Login to Complete an Application or to Access Judging Panel

 - Increase the knowledge and skills of scholars and industry professionals

 - Showcase methodological rigor

 Submissions: The proposal submission form asks for author contact information, title, presentation track, keywords describing the content of the presentation, and an abstract of no more than 300 words.
-To promote broad conference participation, an individual may not submit more than two proposals as first author, regardless of the proposed format of the submission or whether the submission is for the mini-conference or main conference.
+To promote broad conference participation, an individual may not submit more than two proposals as first author, regardless of the proposed format of the submission.
 A description of the presentation tracks and formats is provided on the AAPOR website.

 Notice to Federal Employees: The AAPOR Annual Conference conforms to the OPM definition of a "developmental assignment."
 It is intended for educational purposes; over three quarters of time scheduled is for planned, organized exchange of information between presenters and audience, thereby qualifying under section 4101 of title 5, United States Code as a training activity.
 The AAPOR Conference is a collaboration in the scientific community, whose objectives are to provide a training opportunity to attendees; teach the latest methodology and approaches to survey research best practices; make each attendee a better survey researcher, and; maintain and improve professional survey competency.